Snowflake-Labs/sfquickstarts/site/sfguides/src/deploying_custom_models_to_snowflake_model_registry/deploying_custom_models_to_snowflake_model_registry.md

 * Open the following jupyter notebook and run each of the cells: [1_train_pycaret_model.ipynb](https://github.com/Snowflake-Labs/sfguide-deploying-custom-models-snowflake-model-registry/blob/main/1_train_pycaret_model.ipynb)

 <!-- ------------------------ -->
-## Create a CustoModel and log it to Snowflake Model Registry
+## Create a CustomModel and log it to Snowflake Model Registry
 Duration: 20

 During this step we will create a CustomModel class that we will use with our trained PyCaret model, created in porevious notebook, log it into the Snowflake Model Registry and do inference using the logged model on a Snowpark DataFrame.